-EPMS students may participate in our one and only fundraiser which is the Color Run.
-Students will collect pledges for the Color Run and the money they collect will be used for field trips, special assemblies, program celebrations, etc. Families will be notified in advance by EPMS when a fundraiser is planned.
+SCS students may participate in grade level fundraisers this year, depending on the grade level team projects.
+Students will collect pledges for the fundraiser event and the money they collect will be used by their class for field trips, special assemblies, program celebrations, etc. Families will be notified in advance by classroom teachers when a fundraiser is planned and what project will be completed with the money raised.
 Students are not to go door to door to fundraise - this is unsafe.